FAIRChemistry/chromatopy/docs/index.md

 ```

-For some output formats, `chromatopy` provides a direct interface to read in data.
-For more information on the supported file formats and data preparation to use the `chromatopy` workflow, refer to the [data preparation](supported_formats.md) section.
+For some output formats, `chromhandler` provides a direct interface to read in data.
+For more information on the supported file formats and data preparation to use the `chromhandler` workflow, refer to the [data preparation](supported_formats.md) section.

 ## ⭐ Key Features